NYUAD-IM/Software-Art-Text/WeeklySchedule.md

   - Explain in words how the sentence is generated.
   - Is the output what you expected?
   - How could you generate an unexpected output?
+- **Add** a link to your Colab to the [Sketches Spreadsheet](https://docs.google.com/spreadsheets/d/1r7vP1i6M4yef5M0_E-yHuoVpyYvxM1T05yCEytOVe4E/edit?usp=sharing) (login to your NYU Google account to access)